SidratEvan/localboost-ai/README.md

 Summary

-This project is beginner-friendly, but it shows how multiple services—Python, Go, and frontend—can work together to create a small analytics system.
+This project is beginner-friendly, but it shows how Python, Go, SQL, and a frontend dashboard can work together to build a small analytics system.
+It simulates a real-world flow: events → analytics → database → API → dashboard, which is commonly used in modern SaaS and AI platforms.